DevelopingSpace/starchart/CONTRIBUTING.md

 $ npm run db:studio
 ```

 > **Note** `npm run setup` creates a local `mysql-data/` directory, and is a one time setup.
-That directory can be safely deleted if the database needs to be reset, or if errors occur when starting the database.
+That directory can be safely deleted if the database needs to be reset, or if errors occur during database startup.

 > **Note** `npm run build` needs to be executed the first time running the project.
 As it generates a `build/server.js` script that `npm run dev` depends on.
 Subsequent times, only `npm run dev` is needed to run the app in development mode.